FIWARE-RoboticsGE/Robotics/docs/u_and_p_guide.rst

       should be the preferred side where to launch more resource greedy processes

-All the information you pass to the platform are not verified so if you put a not existing node into the service logic the result will be that the platform will be unable to correctly start the robot using that service logic.
+The information you pass to the platform is not verified so if you put a not existing node into the service logic the result will be that the platform will be unable to correctly start the robot using that service logic.
 In any case the result of the service logic provisioning will be OK if the